-AEE utilizes the following land-based learning center resources to meet these goals:
+AEE uses the following land-based learning resources to meet these goals:

 - The Environmental Center combines laboratory, classroom, and outdoor learning environments to provide students with the opportunity to explore nature on and off campus.
-Its resources include a fish nursery, meadows, ponds, streams, wetlands, and woodlands.
 Students are involved in community service and stewardship projects as part of their environmental learning experience, such as building barn owl boxes and habitat restoration.
 The Environmental Center resides at the renovated Willowwood dairy barn, and is surrounded by native warm-season meadows, wetlands, and woodplots, which provides students and staff a wonderful setting for outdoor exploration.

 - The General Agriculture Program provides students the opportunity to work with all cropping and harvesting operations, including preparing the soil, planting, maintaining equipment, and storing crops.